Munich Hop-On Hop-Off Buses

 More about: Munich Hop-On Hop-Off Buses

-There are many ways to explore Munich, but if you don't have much time during your trip and don't want to miss any of the sights in this German city, I recommend buying a one- or multi-day pass for the Munich tourist bus.
+There are many ways to explore Munich, but if you don't have much time during your trip and don't want to miss any of the sights in this German city, I recommend buying a one-day or multi-day pass for the Munich tourist bus.

 Sightseeing bus in Munich| ©Gwydion M. Williams